gipritchard/Space-Debris/Space Debris.md

 Spaceships carry debris up to their capacity.
 A spaceship's capacity starts at 5, and may be upgraded via other actions.

 <img src="https://raw.githubusercontent.com/gipritchard/Space-Debris/refs/heads/main/assets/screenshots/TX_Rulebook_Action_CaptureExample.png" width=200/>
-*Example: Caitlin decides to capture twice.
+<i>Example: Caitlin decides to capture twice.
 Her first capture action moves both debris from her space onto her Spaceship card.
 Her second capture action moves 1 debris from an adjacent space onto her Spaceship card.
-She now has 3 debris on her spaceship, and has room for 2 more debris.*
+She now has 3 debris on her spaceship, and has room for 2 more debris.</i>

 ### Recycle
 - Move any number of debris from your spaceship back to the supply, then draw that number of resource cards.